AntonKettner/PyMMF/README.md

 - texlive/2022

 ## For PhysNet UHH Users
-Skip the installation requirements (1. in getting started) and run `bash load_modules.sh` before every session.
+Skip the installation of requirements (1. in getting started), they are already loaded as modules.
+Run `bash load_modules_physnet.sh` and afterwards proceed as usual (2. create conda env ...)

 for testing use graphix01 node, more info at https://wolke.physnet.uni-hamburg.de/index.php/s/6ZgJfXGixe3z4zx?dir=undefined&openfile=71977770

 for longer simulations use i.e. `qsub ss_physnet.sh` -> more info at documentation
-- `ss_physnet.sh` starts the skyrmion simulation with necessary modules (can be used for jobs; configure with your email address and log directory)
+- `bash ss_physnet.sh` starts the skyrmion simulation on testing node with necessary modules (can be used for jobs; configure with your email address and log directory)
-- `cc_physnet.sh` starts the current calculation with necessary modules (can be used for jobs; configure with your email address and log directory)
+- `bash cc_physnet.sh` starts the current calculation on testing node with necessary modules (can be used for jobs; configure with your email address and log directory)

 ## Getting Started

 1. Install requirements
 2. Create conda environment with necessary repositories (quite a lot) using `conda env create --file conda_env_PyMMF.yml`
 3. Activate enviroment using
-   - `conda init`
+   - `conda init`                # initialize conda
-   - `exec $SHELL`
+   - `exec $SHELL`               # restart shell
-   - `conda activate PyMMF_env`
+   - `conda activate PyMMF_env`  # activate the created env
 5. Run the simulation
     - Navigate to the script directory with `cd skyrmion_simulation/python_scripts`
     - execute a test simulation `python skyrmion_simulation.py` via Python